WestDRI/rcmodules22/content/julia/julia-12-nbody.md

 end
 ```

-Tring running this code with `julia nbodySerial.jl`; the main loop takes ~6m on Cassiopeia.
+Tring running this code with `julia nbodySerial.jl`; the main loop takes ~6m on Uu.
 Obvisoulty, the most
 CPU-intensive part is force evaluation -- this is what you want to accelerate.

 There are many small arrays in the code -- let's use SharedArrays and fill them in parallel, e.g. you would replace